 - 3.1 To the individual, cycling in place of travelling by car can have a range of benefits including improving health and fitness.
 There are many health benefits of increasing the amount of people cycling.
-It is estimated that the current increase in cyclists riding at least once a week corresponds to a 15% reduction per year in absenteeism from work.
-An increase in cycling, in place of vehicle use, can also reduce emissions and have a further indirect health benefit. - 3.2 Cycling is also a great social activity as it can be enjoyed by all ages and abilities and is truly inclusive.
+It is estimated that the current increase in cyclists riding at least once a week corresponds to a 15% reduction per year in absenteeism from work2. - 3.2 Cycling is also a great social activity as it can be enjoyed by all ages and abilities and is truly inclusive.
 Most importantly of all, people cycle because they enjoy it, it makes them feel good and because it gives a sense of freedom. - 3.3 Cycling is also usually a cheaper alternative to car travel.
-Even if only used for some journeys cycling can save the cost of petrol, parking and wear and tear on the vehicle.
-Cycling may also be quicker, especially if the route covers areas where traffic is often slow. - 3.4 However, detractors to cycling can include factors such as perceptions around safety, lack of clear routes, lack of cycle parking or other facilities for cyclists at destinations, the weather, theft or fear of theft and less ability to carry heavy or bulky items than a vehicle.
+Even if only used for some journeys cycling can save the cost of petrol, parking and wear and tear on the vehicle. - 3.4 However, detractors to cycling can include factors such as perceptions around safety, lack of clear routes, lack of cycle parking or other facilities for cyclists at destinations, the weather, theft or fear of theft and less ability to carry heavy or bulky items than a vehicle.
 These detractors have been considered when producing this SPD.